smartcontractkit/documentation/docs/chainlink-nodes/configuration-variables.md

 The following `AUDIT_LOGS_*` environment variables below configure this optional audit log HTTP forwarder.

-### AUDIT_LOGS_HEC_FORWARDER_HEADERS
+### AUDIT_LOGS_FORWARDER_HEADERS

 - Default: _none_

 An optional list of HTTP headers to be added for every optional audit log event.
-If the above `AUDIT_LOGS_HEC_FORWARDER_URL` is set, audit log events will be POSTed to that URL, and will include headers specified in this environment variable.
-One example use case is auth for example: ```AUDIT_LOGS_HEC_FORWARDER_HEADERS=Authorization {{token}}```.
+If the above `AUDIT_LOGS_FORWARDER_URL` is set, audit log events will be POSTed to that URL, and will include headers specified in this environment variable.
+One example use case is auth for example: ```AUDIT_LOGS_FORWARDER_HEADERS=Authorization {{token}}```.

-The environment variable is delimited on `\n` for specifying multiple headers, and key/value are split on space.
+Header keys and values are delimited on ||, and multiple headers can be added with a forward slash delimiter ('\\').

-### AUDIT_LOGS_HEC_FORWARDER_JSON_WRAPPER_KEY
+### AUDIT_LOGS_FORWARDER_JSON_WRAPPER_KEY

 - Default: _none_

 When the audit log HTTP forwarder is enabled, if there is a value set for this optional environment variable then the POST body will be wrapped in a dictionary in a field specified by the value of set variable.
 This is to help enable specific logging service integrations that may require the event JSON in a special shape.
-For example: `AUDIT_LOGS_HEC_FORWARDER_JSON_WRAPPER_KEY=event` will create the POST body:
+For example: `AUDIT_LOGS_FORWARDER_JSON_WRAPPER_KEY=event` will create the POST body:
 ```
 {
   "event": {